-UA Land Management Mission Statement
+UA Land Management Mission

 The primary role of UA Land Management is to convert the University's grant land assets to investible income to support the University's educational mission and to prudently manage land dedicated for educational purposes consistent with campus goals and objectives.
 In addition, UA Land Management is responsible for managing non-trust land assets, which include purchased and donated properties.